By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 43.4 x 29.0 cm ⏐ 17.1 x 11.4 in (300dpi)

 JUAN CARLOS CASADO (STARRYEARTH.COM) / SCIENCE PHOTO LIBRARY JUAN CARLOS CASADO (STARRYEARTH.COM) / SCIENCE PHOTO LIBRARY

-Comet Neowise (C/2020 F3) over mountains.
+Observers photographing comet Neowise (C/2020 F3).
+Both the dust tail (white) and ion tail (blue) are visible.
 This comet was discovered on 27th March 2020 by astronomers using the NEOWISE (Wide-Field Infrared Explorer) space telescope.
 It became visible to the naked eye by July 2020, and is one of the brightest comets since comet Hale-Bopp in 1997.
 It made its closest approach to the Sun on 3rd July 2020 at a distance of 43 million kilometres.
-Photographed over the Albera Mountains, Spain, on the 6th July 2020.
+Photographed on the 17th July 2020.

 Model release not required.
 Property release not required.